XuewenWangUGA/MacroHapDB/README.md

 Both have 26 populations (FIN,CDX,IBS,MXL,CHB,CHS,CEU,JPT,ESN,KHV,TSI,CLM,YRI,GBR,PEL,STU,BEB,GIH,PJL,MSL,ITU,GWD,LWK,ASW,PUR,ACB), 5 supperpopulations (EAS, EUR, AFR,SAS, AMR).

 # Installation
-The Database can be directly run and viewed locally after downloading.
-No additional installation is required.
+The VarAlleleDB can be directly run and viewed in any computer after downloading.
+No additional installation is required once an internet browser, e.g. Chrome, IE, Edge, firefox etc., is there.
 ## Method 1:
 Download the files from github using the following command: